cyberhexe/red-toolkit/README.md

 * **datasploit** is an OSINT Framework to perform various recon techniques on Companies, People, Phone Number, Bitcoin Addresses, etc., aggregate all the raw data, and give data in multiple formats. https://github.com/DataSploit/datasploit

 ## Weaponization
+* **Perfect-Malware-Samples** Fresh malware samples caught in the wild daily from random places https://github.com/Perfectdotexe/Perfect-Malware-Samples
+* **DLLREVERSESHELL** A CUSTOM CODED FUD DLL, CODED IN C , WHEN LOADED , VIA A DECOY WEB-DELIVERY MODULE( FIRING A DECOY PROGRAM), WILL GIVE A REVERSE SHELL (POWERSHELL) FROM THE VICTIM MACHINE TO THE ATTACKER CONSOLE , OVER LAN AND WAN.  https://github.com/1captainnemo1/DLLREVERSESHELL
+* **tactical-exploitation** Modern tactical exploitation toolkit. https://github.com/0xdea/tactical-exploitation
 * **PayloadsAllTheThings** A list of useful payloads and bypass for Web Application Security and Pentest/CTF  https://github.com/swisskyrepo/PayloadsAllTheThings
 * **Sickle** Sickle is a shellcode development tool created to speed up the various steps needed to create functioning shellcode. https://github.com/wetw0rk/Sickle
+* **Cheatsheets** Helped during my OSCP lab days.
+(REALLY GOOD STUFF) https://github.com/slyth11907/Cheatsheets
-* **Pandoras-Box** This repo will contain random scripts that I used/use during my offensive testing.
+* **Pandoras-Box** (OSCP) This repo will contain random scripts that I used/use during my offensive testing.
 It can contain scripts ranging from extremely stupid and basic stuf to some extremely awesome and elite stuff....
 Stay tuned :) https://github.com/paranoidninja/Pandoras-Box.git
 * **Evil-Droid** Evil-Droid is a framework that create & generate & embed apk payload to penetrate android platforms. https://github.com/M4sc3r4n0/Evil-Droid
+* **PhoneSploit** Using open ADB ports we can exploit an android device  https://github.com/metachar/PhoneSploit
 * **TheFatRat** An Easy tool to Generate Backdoor for bypass AV and Easy Tool For Post exploitation attack like browser attack,dll .
 This tool compiles a malware with popular payload  and then the compiled malware can be execute on windows, android, mac . . https://github.com/Screetsec/TheFatRat
 * **Microsploit** a Simple tool and not very special but this tool fast and easy create backdoor office exploitation using module metasploit packet.
 Like Microsoft Office in windows or mac , Open Office in linux  , Macro attack , Buffer Overflow in word .
 Work in kali rolling , Parrot , Backbox .. https://github.com/Screetsec/Microsploit
 * **IPObfuscator** A simple tool to convert the IP to different obfuscated forms https://github.com/OsandaMalith/IPObfuscator